 Introduction

-Trigger conditions in Power Automate allow you to add an extra layer of control over when your flows should run.
+I’ve spent years optimizing flows across different organizations, and trigger conditions have consistently been one of the most powerful yet underutilized features in Power Automate.
 This guide focuses on trigger conditions with an emphasis on the SharePoint connector, providing you with the knowledge to create more efficient and targeted flows.

 Basic Concept